 In the Practice Analysis, the AICPA noted an increased awareness of how data analytics is increasingly being used throughout the profession and that nlCPAs play a significant role in its application.
 As such, the AICPA worked with subject matter experts to develop audit data analytics (ADA), task-based simulations (TBS), and small case studies to help assess nlCPA ADA practice.

 Specifically, the BEC section of the CPA Exam will assess content on data management, data governance, and data relationships.

 Use of Microsoft Excel®

 CPA Candidates will be required to sort, filter, and compare data sets in TBSs to “determine trends, identify missing or duplicate transactions, or highlight anomalies within data.”
-The Excel-based TBSs that assess data analytics with Excel are to be introduced in the AUD section 6 months after the revised CPA Exam Blueprints are introduced.
+The Excel-based TBSs that assess data analytics with Excel is to be introduced in the AUD section 6 months after the revised CPA Exam Blueprints are introduced.

 Use of SOC 1 Reports

-The Practice Analysis indicates an increased reliance on SOC 1 reports in the accounting profession.
-The Exposure Draft indicates that SOC 1 reports “are specifically intended to assist businesses that use service organizations and their auditors in evaluating the effect of the controls at the service organization on the user entities’ financial statements.”
+The Practice Analysis indicated an increased reliance on SOC 1 reports in the accounting profession.
+The Exposure Draft indicated that SOC 1 reports “are specifically intended to assist businesses that use service organizations and their auditors in evaluating the effect of the controls at the service organization on the user entities’ financial statements.”
 However, while firms outsource these types of processes, inlCPAs must understand the types of SOC 1 reports, how they are to be interpreted, the implications for a client’s system of internal controls, and the effect on planned audit procedures.
 Therefore, SOC 1 reports will be emphasized in the AUD section and added to the BEC section as well.